 Special thanks to:

-Everyone who supported us in every single way.
-You know who you are.
+Everyone who supported us, you know who you are.
 Thank you to all the people that kindly filmed themselves speaking the words we collected.
 Thank you for watching and continuing to share so that more and more people come to realise that this is an issue that will not go away.

 Of course the biggest thank you goes to the people of Dunkirk refugee camp.
 They welcomed us into their make-shift homes, treated us with warmth and kindness and bravely shared their words with us in the hope that we can bring about change.
 We hope that we can do justice to your words.